thomasgeissl/ofPackageManager/README.md

 ## Usage
 ### Installation
+* clone ofPackageManager to openframeworks/app/ (or any other location): ``` git clone --recursive https://github.com/thomasgeissl/ofPackageManager.git ```
 * Export path, otherwise you have to type the full path
 * Run the configuration task globally: ``` ofPackageManager config -g ```